 - In the case of the President’s prolonged absence, incapacity, death, or resignation, the President-Elect shall assume the duties of the President.
 In the case of the resignation, death or prolonged absence of a Member-at-Large or an Officer, the Board of Directors may replace that Member or Officer by appointing another person to serve during the remainder of his or her term.

-responsibilities and privileges of the Board of Directors and Officers will be
+- Respective responsibilities and privileges of the Board of Directors and Officers will be as follows:

 - Board of Directors: The Board of Directors will be ultimately responsible for all major and minor decisions relating to the running and direction of the ASSC.
 Decisions will be decided as outlined in Section 7 below.

 - Executive Director: The Executive Director’s primary role will be to oversee the day to day running of the society and to assist with communication and continuity between each of the independent facets of the society.
 The Executive Director will serve in an ex-officio capacity, without voting privileges in respect to each of the committees and the Board of Directors.

 - Treasurer: Will be responsible for recording the financial activities of the society and processing reimbursements for services deemed necessary for the running of the society.
 Will be responsible for ensuring the financial activities of the society comply with the relevant taxation and legal bodies.